Print & GoSave Time and Money! Buy and print your tickets at home. Buy Now

 An attraction for adventure seekers is unveiled this year in Tomb Raider: The Ride (now The Crypt).
 The multi-sensory ride appeals to park visitors and coaster enthusiasts alike with its thrills and special effects.

-Also in 2013, Kings Dominion will have its largest entertainment line-up in years, with 7 new shows, including "All Wheel Sports" with bikers and skaters who were semifinalists on Season 7 of NBC's America's Got Talent, along with "On Broadway", a Broadway-style musical revue.
+Also in 2013, Kings Dominion has its largest entertainment line-up in years, with 7 new shows, including "All Wheel Sports" with bikers and skaters who were semifinalists on Season 7 of NBC's America's Got Talent, along with "On Broadway", a Broadway-style musical revue.
 Also new is "Dominion at Dusk" featuring Snoopy's Starlight Spectacular, a new live show and fireworks on all 10pm closes.